 Let me know if you would like to see something in particular tested.
 I promise to do my best to put it on the list but as you will soon learn reading my posts.
 I always have a million projects and experiments on my mind.

 More About me and My Background

-I was a Chemist in college and learned how to use science in fun and unusual ways.
+I was a chemist in college and learned how to use science in fun and unusual ways (the birth of crazy mad scientist).
 Although I spent several years in undergraduate research I did not go into the field of chemistry but never stopped being a scientist.
 My first introduction to 3d printing was in a laboratory where I worked on “Non-Voltage ElectroSpinning” as a cancer researcher.
 I was familiar with the hobby and a broad understanding of the concepts it involved.

-Once I graduated I accidentally stumbled into content creation for video games and from 2014- Summer 2016 was a twitch streamer.
-Using my analytical mentality I mathematically proved how combat worked and explained it to people so they could play how they want to play.
+Once I graduated I accidentally stumbled into content creation for video games and from 2014- Summer 2016 was a full time twitch streamer.
+Using my analytical mentality I mathematically showed how games work and explained it to people so they could play how they want to play.

 Thus, I am a crazy mad scientist trying to make everything about my life an adventure and experiment.
 Thank you for sharing it with me.